Ometz LeSarev

 Ometz LeSarev (אומץ לסרב, Courage to Refuse) is an organization of reserve officers and soldiers of the Israel Defense Forces (IDF) who refuse to serve beyond the 1967 borders, but "shall continue serving in the Israel Defense Forces in any mission that serves Israel's defense."
 These conscientious objectors refer to themselves as refuseniks, a reference to the refusenik Jews of Soviet Russia.
 In 2004, Courage to Refuse and one of its founders, social activist David Zonsheine, were nominated for the Nobel Peace Prize by 1992 winner Rigoberta Menchú and 1996 winner Carlos Filipe Ximenes Belo.

 History

 The movement began in January 2002 at the initiative of social activist and IDF reserve officer David Zonsheine and his fellow officer Yaniv Iczkovits, who drafted, then published an ad in the Israeli mainstream-left daily Haaretz signed by a nucleus of 51 reserve officers and soldiers.
 This would later come to be known as "The Soldiers' Letter" or "The Combatants' Letter."
 Three years later the number of signatories had reached over 600.
 The group started within the period of the Al-Aqsa Intifada.

+By the time of the 2023 Gaza war, the founders were divided.
+Now-writer Iczkovits, while still a critic of the occupation and successive Netanyahu governments, rejoined the army to fight Hamas.
+Zonsheine, with relatives among the Israeli dead and kidnapped during the Hamas attack, asks for a ceasefire.
+Tamir Sorek, in retrospect, sees the language of the letter as "too patriotic" and inappropriate towards a joint Israeli-Palestinian activism.